 What is in the name

 The Big Agnes Copper Spur HV UL 4 Tent is a part of the series of tents in the sizes from 1 to 4 people.
 The letters UL mean “ultra-lightweight” and HV mean “high volume”, and both should be taken quite literally.
 This is the most advanced system on the market.
-It is best that you start with this short video:

 They have taken the famous award-winning Copper Spur series and made it even better, so imagine.
 In fact, this improved version itself is the winner of a 2017 Backpacker Magazine Editors’ Choice Gold Award.